nixworks/public/news/2010/11/12/index.md

 A 55-year-old woman has died after a tree fell on her car during 24 hours of severe gales and torrential rain.

 ### [Russian Prime Minister Vladimir Putin has arrived in Sofia for talks with his Bulgarian counterpart Boyko Borisov. ](/news/2010/11/12/russian-prime-minister-vladimir-putin-has-arrived-in-sofia-for-talks-with-his-bulgarian-counterpart-boyko-borisov.md)
 The proposals for an intensification of cultural cooperation that the Russian delegation to Sofia advanced Saturday were met somewhat lukewarmly by the Bulgarian party.
-This appears from the official transcript of the meeting Saturday headed by Bulgarian and Russian PMs Boyko Borisov and Vladimir Putin.
+This appears from the official transcript of the meeting Saturday headed by Bulgarian and Russian PMs Boyko Borisov and Vladimir Pu...

 ### [Nigeria is to question an Iranian citizen over a shipment of arms seized in Lagos, warning that it could report Iran to the United Nations Security Council if sanctions had been breached. ](/news/2010/11/12/nigeria-is-to-question-an-iranian-citizen-over-a-shipment-of-arms-seized-in-lagos-warning-that-it-could-report-iran-to-the-united-nations-s.md)
 Iran allows Nigeria to question one of its citizens inside its embassy, over a weapons shipment seized in Lagos.